-Consumer - Loans to consumers include 1-4 family residential loans, auto loans, and other loans for recreational vehicles or other purposes.
-The Company utilizes a computer-based credit scoring analysis to supplement its policies and procedures in underwriting consumer loans.
+Consumer - The Company utilizes a computer-based credit scoring analysis to supplement its policies and procedures in underwriting consumer loans.
 The Company's loan policy addresses types of consumer loans that may be originated and the collateral, if secured, which must be perfected.
 The relatively smaller individual dollar amounts of consumer loans that are spread over numerous individual borrowers also minimize the Company's risk.
-The Company generally requires mortgage title insurance and hazard insurance on 1-4 family residential loans.
+Residential real estate loans are included in consumer loans.
+The Company generally requires mortgage title insurance and hazard insurance on these loans.